contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(hide:)` macro, which removes the contents of a given hook from the passage, but allows the `(show:)` macro to restore the contents later.
 Hooks hidden with `(hide:)` will not re-run any containing macros when `(show:)` is used on them later.
  * Added a `(seq-link:)` macro, a variation of `(cycling-link:)` which does not cycle - it simply turns into plain text on the final string.
  * Added a `(verbatim-print:)` command macro (alias `(v6m-print:)`), a combination of `(verbatim:)` and `(print:)`.
 This is designed especially for printing player-inputted strings that may, for whatever reason, contain markup.
+ * Added a debugging macro, `(ignore:)`.
+If you wish to temporarily disable a command in the passage you're currently testing, simply change its name to "ignore" and it will ignore all of the values given to it, without causing an error.

 ##### Custom Macros